- Overview

 Outdoor Activities

-During our weekend retreats most of our outdoor activities consist of hill walking and/or strolls by the sea or in the forest.
+On weekend retreats there is time for hill walking and/or strolls by the sea or in the forest.

-Sometimes depending on the group, we may prefer to do one of the outdoor activities listed below.
+Sometimes depending on the group, you may prefer to do one of the outdoor activities listed below.

 During our week long retreats Dave usually check with the group when they arrive to see which types of outdoor activities they would like to do.